fwd/nano-to/readme.md

 ## Checkout UI

+Nano.to is a single page application hosted on Github.
+You can expect great things.
+For now Checkout is our first "Feature".

-Free Github Hosted, **Non-custodial** Checkout Pages for your Nano Address.
+> Free, **Non-custodial** Checkout Pages for your Nano Address.

 **Any Address:**
 ```bash